la2050/archive/_projects/2015/interactive-live-theatre-where-the-audience-moves-through-the-story-and-plays-their-part-in-the-tale.md

   - South LA
   - City of Los Angeles
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '0' How did you hear about this challenge?: Colleague Organization(s) name(s): Haunted Play LLC Organization(s) mailing address(es): "4642 Maytime Lane\r\nCulver City, CA 90230" Organization(s) website(s): www.enterdelusion.com
+Mobilize for systems change: '0' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '0' Organization(s) name(s): Haunted Play LLC Organization(s) mailing address(es): "4642 Maytime Lane\r\nCulver City, CA 90230" Organization(s) website(s): www.enterdelusion.com